till9527/QCar/README.md

 The controller code is not perfect.
 For the moment, it is programmed to stop at stop signs for 5 seconds regardless of circumstance, and stop at yield signs for 3 seconds regardless of circumstance.
 Additionally, we do not yet have any automated cruise control, so if one car crashes into another just restart the program.

+The v2x_helpers.py is a standalone script to run v2x on both QCars.

 Additionally, for the controller to properly work each of your roboflow classes must be labeled exactly as such (case sensitive):

 "green_light"